-First, we consider a fixed-to-mobile and mobile-to-mobile exchange of files using operator B for the VPN scenario and the public scenario (despite the latter causes low IDs).
+First, we consider a single source download (SSD) fixed-to-mobile and mobile-to-mobile of files using operator B for the VPN scenario and the public scenario (despite the latter causes low IDs).
 The downloading peer has mobile access.
-The physical access of the sharing peer7 is chosen to have fixed (Ethernet) or wireless (GRPS) connectivity.
-Figure 3 illustrates the amount of downloaded data in [kB] over time in [s] for downloading the game; the legend classifies the scenarios according to the scheme "[network scenario]:[access type of downloading peer] - [access type of sharing peer]".
+The physical access of the sharing peer5 is chosen to have fixed (Ethernet) or wireless (GRPS) connectivity.

+Figure 3(a) illustrates the amount of downloaded data in [kB] over time in [s] for downloading the game; the legend classifies the scenarios according to the scheme "[network scenario]:[access type of downloading peer] - [access type of sharing peer]".
 The behavior of the mobile downloading peer and the fixed sharing peer are similar and independent of the use VPN because of the small file size.
-In contrast, Figure 4 shows that it takes indeed more time to transmit the song with the VPN.
+In contrast, Figure3(b) shows that it takes indeed more time to transmit the song with the VPN.
 The download time is increased for direct downloading a file from a mobile peer, as the uplink of the sharing mobile peer is the bottleneck and limits the download bandwidth.
+After having done the measurements for operator B, we performed them for operator A. The results are the same with respect to download time, transmission rate, and packet loss.